 Irritable bowel syndrome, sometimes called inflammatory bowel disease, is one of the most common causes of vomiting in cats.
 Cats that suffer from IBS can also experience diarrhea and/or chronic decompensation.
 If your vet suspects IBS they will want to run lab work to confirm the diagnosis and then set up a treatment plan to help alleviate your cat's symptoms.

 Cats can suffer from pancreatitis just like dogs and just like people.
 It can be either acute or chronic.
 It can also be concurrent with other diseases, such as gastrointestinal disease, liver disease, and/or diabetes.
 In addition to vomiting, signs of cats suffering from pancreatitis may include lethargy, loss of appetite, dehydration, weight loss, low body temperature, jaundice, fever, and abdominal pain.
-If pancreatitis is the reason for your cat's vomiting your vet will likely want to start treating with fluid therapy and medications.
+If pancreatitis is the reason for your cat's vomiting your vet will likely want to start treating it with fluid therapy and medications.

 Cats suffering from liver disease can show a variety of nonspecific symptoms, such as vomiting, lack of appetite, or weight loss, as well as more severe symptoms like jaundice, or yellowing of the skin and sclera (whites of the eyes).
 Liver disease is not curable but the symptoms can be managed.
-Your vet will create a treatment plan for you cat so that they can start feeling better.
+Your vet will create a treatment plan for your cat so that they can start feeling better.

 The major symptoms of diabetes in cats, just as in dogs and people, are increased drinking and urination, as well as weight loss and dehydration.
-If your cat is suddenly showing an increase in drinking and urinating, either in combination with any of the other listed symptoms or without, don't delay in making an appointment to get your cat seen by your vet.
+If your cat is suddenly showing an increase in drinking and urinating, either in combination with any of the other listed symptoms or without, don't delay making an appointment to get your cat seen by your vet.
 Depending on the severity of your cat's diabetes, your vet may want to start insulin therapy or a simple diet change.